vidify/vidify/README.md

 ---

 ## Current limitations:
-* Spotify doesn't currently (15/07/19) support the MPRIS property `Position` so the starting offset is calculated manually and may be a bit rough
+* Spotify doesn't currently (15/07/19) support the MPRIS property `Position` so the starting offset is calculated manually and may be a bit rough.
+* To configure the maximum size of VLC's window a GUI would need to be implemented, like tkinter.
+The project would be much less minimal that way, but more features could be implemented, like lyrics inside the GUI.

+## TODO

+* Check native toggle pause/play with vlc API
+* Check if `if _status != self.status` is necessary inside property_change
+* Support for Web Api with spotipy: detect non-linux automatically and add args

 ## Documentation